ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 This is hacky as hell, come back later I'm making an actually clean version.

+Update: The node "CLIP token injection" is clean, working, can be chained and nice.
+Stick to this for now :p

 ---

 These nodes are to edit the text weights, so to customize how the prompts will be interpreted.